haghshenas/PhISCS/README.md

 # PhISCS

-PhISCS is a tool for sub-perfect tumor phylogeny reconstruction via integrative use of Single Cell and Bulk Sequencing data.
+PhISCS is a tool for sub-perfect tumor phylogeny reconstruction via integrative use of Single Cell and Bulk Sequencing data, with latter being an optional.
+However, if provided, Bulk Sequencing data is expected to be of high depth of coverage (>= 1000x haploid coverage).
+As output, PhISCS reports (single) tree of tumor evolution together with a set of mutations for which Infinite Sites Assumption is violated.

 ## Installation
 ```